Geometry-as-context: Modulating Explicit 3D in Scene-consistent Video Generation to Geometry Context¶

 TL;DR¶

-This paper proposes the Geometry-as-Context (GaC) framework, which replaces the non-differentiable operators (3D reconstruction + rendering) in reconstruction-based scene video generation with a unified autoregressive video generation model.
-By embedding geometric information (depth maps) as interleaved context into the generation sequence, GaC enables end-to-end training and mitigates accumulated errors.
+The Geometry-as-Context (GaC) framework is proposed to replace non-differentiable operators (3D reconstruction and rendering) in reconstruction-based scene video generation with a unified autoregressive video generation model.
+By embedding geometry information (depth maps) as interleaved contexts within the generative sequence, the method achieves end-to-end training and mitigates accumulated errors.

 Background & Motivation¶

 Scene-consistent video generation aims to explore 3D scenes along camera trajectories while maintaining high 3D consistency.
-Existing methods fall into two categories: - Video-based methods (CameraCtrl, VMem, etc.): rely solely on video models to maintain consistency; memory retrieval struggles with complex scenes and large camera motions. - Reconstruction-based methods (SceneScape, ViewCrafter, GEN3C, etc.): iteratively execute "geometry estimation → 3D reconstruction → rendering → inpainting," but suffer from two fundamental issues: 1.
-Non-differentiable operators: back-projection and rendering operations in inverse rendering are non-differentiable, blocking gradient propagation.
-2. Non-end-to-end training: geometry prediction and image inpainting rely on separate models, so accumulated errors cannot be mitigated through learning.
+Existing methods are categorized into two types: - Video Methods (CameraCtrl, VMem, etc.): Rely solely on video models for consistency; however, memory retrieval struggles with complex scenes and large camera movements. - Reconstruction Methods (SceneScape, ViewCrafter, GEN3C, etc.): Iteratively execute "geometry estimation → 3D reconstruction → rendering → completion," but suffer from two fundamental issues: 1.
+Non-differentiable Operators: Back-projection and rendering operations in inverse rendering are non-differentiable, preventing gradient propagation.
+2. Non-end-to-end Training: Geometry prediction and image completion use independent models, meaning accumulated errors cannot be mitigated through learning.

-Unlike accumulated errors in long-range video generation that can be alleviated via autoregressive training, accumulated errors in reconstruction-based methods are difficult to eliminate due to non-differentiable operations and model separation.
-This constitutes the core problem addressed in this paper.
+Unlike long-range video generation where accumulated errors can be relieved through autoregressive training, the errors in reconstruction methods are difficult to eliminate due to non-differentiable operations and model separation.
+This is the core problem addressed in this work.

 Method¶